Integrative Project

 Teachers College is unique in requiring all Master’s level students to complete an independent research project called an Integrative Project as their capstone achievement before receiving their degree.
 The Integrative Project is an exciting opportunity for students to weave together the knowledge base they have developed during their time within the program.
 Students are expected to consolidate different components of their education, integrating their practical training, didactic courses, and the research skills they have honed with professors or other mentors in venues outside of TC.
 The Integrative Project is an invitation and a space for students to think about a particular area of interest that they have been clarifying or intensifying during their tenure in the program.
 The result should be a polished product students can make use of once they leave TC and begin their careers in the helping professions.

 While the process does not include a committee review and oral defense as is typical for a Master’s Thesis, the Integrative Project is intended to be a similarly rigorous learning experience, in which students demonstrate a clear degree of competence in their chosen field of study.
-Students are therefore encouraged to prepare a significant piece of scholarship that captures the breadth and depth that would be characteristic of a graduate level thesis.
-They are also expected to work independently, without the close supervision that is typical of a thesis advisor.
-A typical effort will yield a mauscript of 30-50 pages.
+Students are therefore encouraged to prepare a significant piece of scholarship that captures the breadth and depth that would be characteristic of a graduate level thesis (25-50 page paper, required: at least 25 pages).

 At its best, the Integrative Project can serve as a bridge between a student’s classroom education and the world that lies outside.
 It is strongly suggested that students use the Integrative Project as a vehicle to make contact with professionals beyond TC that may later serve as useful links to career development (e.g. employment, publication, graduate school, etc.).
 The Integrative Project is yet another way to expand one’s network and build relationships for the future by cultivating work with TC faculty or in other relevant settings.